 Some of the key features of the QUEST DMT include:

 FREE– The QUEST DMT is free to any participating citizen group, school or university, or individual in the upper Ohio River Basin that would like to use the tool to help manage water quality data!
 Data being entered into the QUEST DMT is housed in a secure database and shared with other participating members.
 That data is also displayed on the 3 Rivers QUEST Data Map to help provide a better picture of overall health of the Upper Ohio River Basin to the general public.

-Secure Database– A user name and password are necessary to provide access the QUEST Data Management Tool (which resides on the 3RQ Website, www.3riverquest.com).
-This provides individuals user with the ability to log in and enter data for their sites.
-Individual users can only enter data for sites in their respective group (i.e. John Doe can only enter data at sites for his watershed group).
+Secure Database– The QUEST DMT resides on a server at West Virginia University but is easily accessed from the 3RQ website.
+As such, the DMT follows the same security protocols and requires a user name and password, which will be assigned to you by WVU.
+Accessing it from the website provides individuals with the ability to log in and enter data for their sites.
+Individual users can only enter and view data for sites in their respective group (i.e. John Doe can only enter data at sites for his watershed group).

 Quality Assurance/Quality Control – Range values have been set for data entries (e.g. entering a pH of 27.0 will return an error message).
 Also, users are asked to verify their entries before submitting the form.
 These features are designed to reduce data entry errors and provide users with self-checking tools to ensure a high level of data integrity.

 Data visualization – Several helpful tools have been designed that summarize data and make it easier to identify changes in water quality – both over time and sudden spikes which could indicate possible contamination events or areas of concern.